ArmandoSJ/armandosj/readme.md

 #¡Hello Everyone!

-My name is Armando, I'm from Mexico And Currently i'm working as Software Development in a company I am starting to make open source project
+My name is Armando, I'm from Mexico.
+I’m currently working as a Software Developer in a Company.
+I’m starting to make open source projects.

 I love Java, Flutter, Kotlin and C#.